How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Discussion and Threat To Validity

 This paper aims to understand the status quo of MLLM-based VDL testing and provide insights.
 We also explicate the further efforts required to link MLLMs with VDL testing.
 Our study enhances the confidence in using MLLMs (and in general, LLMs) within the testing community.
 While to date, one can expect an ``out-of-the-box'' usage of MLLMs for testing VDL systems under some real-world scenarios, we present the following lessons and discussions.

-\parh{New Mutations.}~Our evaluation shows that MLLMs are suitable for mutations \textit{transferring semantics} between images, e.g., style-level mutations that transfer styles, and semantic-additive mutations that add new semantics (from other images) to the seed.
-These are highly valuable in VDL testing, as they can generate diverse and valid test inputs, and importantly, these mutations are hardly feasible with traditional methods.
+\parh{New Mutations.}~Our evaluation shows that MLLMs can generalize mutations \textit{transferring semantics} between images, e.g., style-level mutations that transfer styles, and enable semantic-replacement mutations that add new semantics (from other images) to the seed.
+These are highly valuable in VDL testing, as they can generate diverse and valid test inputs, and importantly, these mutations are largely limited or hardly feasible with traditional methods.
 We thus believe it is high time to incorporate MLLMs into VDL testing tasks, which shall enable comprehensive and finer-grained testing of VDL systems where subtle semantic changes are critical and can lead to catastrophic failures, such as in autonomous driving and drone navigation.

 Nevertheless, contemporary MLLMs are less capable of \textit{editing existing semantics}.
 That said, despite the optimism, MLLMs are not a panacea for all VDL testing tasks.
 We thus advocate to integrate and carefully choose MLLMs and traditional methods in VDL testing.

-\parh{Different MLLM Pipelines.}~By comparing MLLM pipelines (as introduced in \S~\ref{subsec:llm-pipeline}) and considering semantic-additive mutations, the unidirectional and fine-tuning-based pipeline appears more applicable to silent mutations that modify the image background or subtly alter the image subject.
-The bidirectional pipeline is superior in actively editing the subject.
-These findings suggest that different MLLM pipelines have distinct capabilities in reasoning the relations among objects, leading to varied performance for different mutations.
-Therefore, we suggest users choose the MLLM pipeline based on the mutation's extent and the testing target (e.g., a VDL's robustness to varied backgrounds or subjects).
-Moreover, this finding highlights the importance of understanding and decomposing scenes in seed images before mutating subjects or backgrounds; emerging research sheds light on this direction~\cite{sun2023moso,zhenxing2022switch}.

-\parh{Threat to Validity.}~The human study may be biased, and to mitigate this threat, we have involved 20 participants with relevant expertise.
+\parh{Threat to Validity.}~The human study may be biased, and to mitigate this threat, we have involved 20 participants with relevant expertise, and each question is evaluated by different participants to reduce personal bias.
+We also conduct a sanity check to rule out answers from participants who likely misunderstand the questions.
 We presume that it is sufficient to guarantee the credibility of our study.

-We also conducted a quantitative evaluation to complement the human study.
-Second, the numerical criteria used in the quantitative evaluation may not fully capture the quality of the generated images.
-To mitigate this, we follow the existing criteria (e.g., FID and IS) used in the literature.
-Moreover, our findings may not be generalizable; we mitigate this by using diverse sets of images, mutation methods, MLLMs, and VDL systems.
+Second, we also study the specialties of different pipelines of employing MLLMs for mutations.
+All two available pipelines are considered in our evaluations, and we incorporate four SoTA MLLMs into them to implement 10 representative mutations.
+We believe the evaluated cases are comprehensive to alleviate potential bias.